suhasumesh/suhasumesh/README.md

 ## Intro
 😃 This is Suhas Umesh. <br>
-📚 3rd year IT student at Bangalore Institite of Technology, Bangalore. <br>
+📚 3rd year IT student at Bangalore Institute of Technology, Bangalore. <br>
 💻A Coding enthusiast
 🤝 You can reach out me here.
 All my **links** in [here](https://linktr.ee/suhasumesh) <br>
 Feel free to contact me!